 1. When you’re setting up your Ria account, be sure to enter a valid phone number.

+Not only an important international money transfer tip, but also a requirement.
 We need your phone number to contact you if needed, so make sure it’s a phone number you actively use.
 You’ll be able to input your number during the account setup, but you can update this on your account at any time.

 If you’re using our mobile app, you can change your phone number anytime by going to Profile and Settings on the upper right-hand corner, then choose Phone Number.